ghostty

 CAVEATS

-Requires GPU with OpenGL 3.3+ (Linux) or Metal (macOS).
-Some legacy terminal applications may have compatibility issues.
+Requires GPU with OpenGL 3.3+ or Vulkan (Linux) or Metal (macOS).
+Configuration uses a simple key=value format (no quotes around values).
 Currently supports macOS and Linux only.

 HISTORY